Q. | What is this PL/I anyhow? |

 Q. | Can I use my mainframe data with Iron Spring PL/I? |

-Iron Spring PL/I uses the ASCII character set and native x86 data formats.
+A. | Iron Spring PL/I uses the ASCII character set and native x86 data formats.
 There is

 native support for IBM packed decimal data.
 In general you will probably need to buy

 or write a program to transfer the data.
-If there is enough demand I may code a program which will read a
+If there is enough demand we may

-PL/I record-description structure and perform the appropriate data conversions.
-If you write something
+appropriate data conversions.
+If you write something of general usefulness,

-of general usefulness, I'd be happy to host it under "Free Stuff" and give you credit.
+we will be happy to host it under "Free Stuff" and give you credit.

 |

-Q. | Sounds good, how much does the compiler cost? |
+Q. | How much does the compiler cost? |

 approximately two orders of magnitude less than IBM's compiler for Windows.